77% of game developers are men, causing the hypersexualization of female video game characters.

 like acne, vitilgo, freckles, and dark circles with CSS.

-︎︎︎Representative hair styles were especially important for the Girls
+︎︎︎Representative hair styles were especially important for the Girls Who Code audience.

 So we gave them 16 different hair styles to code with javascript.